The Island

 Two countries, one trip.
 Visa flexibility, minimal logistics, and a second coastline that opens up naturally from Langkawi.

-• Best for: Weekend trips, snorkelling, beach days
+- Best for: Weekend trips, beach days, island exploration

 Tax Free